FitSNAP/FitSNAP/README.md

 #### Dependencies:

-* This package expects Python 3.8+
+* This package expects Python 3.10+
 * Python dependencies: See `pyproject.toml`
 * [Compile LAMMPS as a shared library with python support](https://docs.lammps.org/Python_head.html).
 If you can run `import lammps; lmp = lammps.lammps()` without errors in your Python interpreter, you're good to go!
-* [Optional] To use neural network fitting functionality, install PyTorch with `pip install torch`.
+* [Optional] To use neural network fitting functionality, install PyTorch.
 * [Optional] For optimal performance, also install your favorite flavor of MPI (OpenMPI, MPICH) and the Python package `mpi4py`.
 If installing mpi4py with a Python package manager, we recommend using pip over conda as pip will auto-configure your package to your system's defaut MPI version